Serind/PocketID/docs/android/index.md

 Start by downloading the client [SDK](https://pocketidapp.com/#developersSection).

-Once you have the client SDK, you’re ready to integrate it with your app.
+Once you have the client SDK, you’re ready to integrate it with your (d)App.

 1. Add the `pocketid-sdk-release.aar` file to your project’s `/libs` folder
 1. Update your project dependencies to import the sdk